-The project will be implemented by a consortium of partners led by the Paris-based iReMMO – Institut de Recherche et d’Études Méditerranée Moyen-Orient, and, in addition to LAF, includes Al Jumhuriya – an online platform for Syrian news and analysis, ATLAS – Association pour la promotion de la traduction littéraire in Arles, the international arts venue Bozar in Brussels which hosts the Mahmoud Darwish Chair, and Editions Elyzad, a Tunisian publisher working in French.
-The well-known ArabLit website and ArabLit Quarterly magazine and the Egyptian publisher Dar Al Tanweer are among the associated partners.
+The project will be implemented by a consortium of partners led by the Paris-based iReMMO – Institut de Recherche et d’Études Méditerranée Moyen-Orient, which, in addition to LAF, includes Al Jumhuriya – an online platform for Syrian voices, ATLAS – Association pour la promotion de la traduction littéraire in Arles, the international arts venue Bozar in Brussels which hosts the Mahmoud Darwish Chair, and Editions Elyzad, a Tunisian publisher working in French.
+The well-known ArabLit website and ArabLit Quarterly magazine and the Egyptian publisher Dar Al Tanweer are among associated partners.

-LEILA builds on a large-scale project carried out in 2010-2013 under the auspices of the Anna Lindh Euro-Mediterranean Foundation for the Dialogue Between Cultures (ALF), in which Literature Across Frontiers and Transeuropéennes were main partners and which consisted of a series of workshops and conferences formulating strategy for translation in the region, informed by an extensive mapping of translation flows in both directions.
-The role of LAF in the LEILA project will be to continue the work started more than ten years ago by updating the research with new elements and bringing together a network of literary professionals across the Euro-Arab literary field.
-The project has identified key needs and opportunities and developed a plan for research, networking, training, production and dissemination over the coming three years, aiming at increasing awareness of contemporary Arabic writing and its translation into European languages.
-The research part of the LEILA project, which will produce new studies of translation flows and books markets related to Arabic literature, is co-funded by the Anna Lindh Foundation.
+LEILA partially builds on the project ‘Translating in the Mediterranean’ conducted ten years ago under the auspices of the Anna Lindh Euro-Mediterranean Foundation for the Dialogue Between Cultures (ALF) in cooperation with two main partners, Literature Across Frontiers and Transeuropéennes.
+The project consisted of an extensive mapping of translation flows between Europe and the South East Mediterranean and a series of workshops and conferences formulating a strategy for translation in the region.
+The role of LAF in the LEILA project will be to continue the work started more than ten years ago by conducting research and bringing together a network of literary professionals across the Euro-Arab region.
+The project has identified key needs and opportunities, and developed a plan for networking, training, production and dissemination over the coming three years, aiming at increasing awareness of contemporary Arabic writing and its translation into European languages.
+The research part of the LEILA project which will produce studies of translation flows and books markets related to Arabic literature is co-funded by the Anna Lindh Foundation.